 About the Medicaid dental claims data

 Medicaid dental claims are submitted to the Minnesota Department of Human Services (DHS) by providers licensed with DHS to deliver dental services to individuals enrolled in a Minnesota Health Care Program (MHCP).
-A dental service is any diagnostic, preventive, or treatment service provided by or under the supervision of a dentist.

 - The number and percentage of Minnesota Health Care Programs (MHCP) enrollees who had at least one dental service during the calendar year based on the claims submitted.